CRIMSON

 While CRIMSON comes with many powerful ready to use features it may sometimes be desirable to use your own custom solver.
 The inbuilt Python™ interface allows the generation of simulation files for custom physics solvers.
 The CRIMSON Solver setup extension guide describes in detail the steps to create your own Python™ based interface.

-ARBITRARY Lagrangian Eulerian (ALE) Methods
+Arbitrary Lagrangian Eulerian (ALE) Methods

 In order to model vessel wall deformation when in the presence of pulsatile flow, boundary fitted Arbitrary Lagrangian Eulerian (ALE) methods are being incorporated into CRIMSON.
 This re-meshing approach involves the use updating algorithms which revise the fluid Eulerian mesh so that node-on-node compatibility is maintained as the solid Lagrangian mesh deforms allowing the use of anisotropic, non-linear constitutive laws for the vessel wall.
 This is currently a feature under development and will be released in an upcoming version of CRIMSON.